jlcolbert/jlcolbert.github.io/content/pages/Describing Absence The Complicated Power of Metadata Surrogates in Libraries and Archives.md

 Facebook can do this even if you don't have a Facebook account.

-In a capitalist society, governments and corporations construct surrogates of us from the data mine.
+In a capitalist society, governments and corporations construct surrogates of us from the data they mine.
 And in a capitalist society, that data surrogate is more "real" and has more value than we do because it makes them money.

 Everything about us is exploited, and we do not even know the true extent of that exploitation.
 Except that it can absolutely be used against us when we are no longer valuable.